nagadheerajb/java-azdo-appservice/README.md

   ![Test Results](img/acceptanceTest.png)

 ### Payload Tests : newMan
-- The neman collection is located in newman/booksTest.postman_collection, newman tests are run in the build stage withe the task CmdLine@2 which executes the newman run command in  a commandLine script :
+- The Newman collection is located in newman/booksTest.postman_collection, newman tests are run in the build stage withe the task CmdLine@2 which executes the newman run command in  a commandLine script :

   ```yaml
       - task: CmdLine@2